Musk sells $8.5B in Tesla stock as he readies to buy Twitter

 Musk reported the sale of 9.6 million shares in filings with the Securities and Exchange Commission on Thursday and Friday.
-The trades were made at prices ranging from $822.68 to $999.13.
+The trades were made at prices ranging from $822.68 to $999.13 a share.

 The world’s richest man, who is the CEO of Tesla, tweeted Thursday night that he doesn't plan any further sales of the company's shares.

+Kevin Kaiser, a finance professor at the Wharton School at the University of Pennsylvania, said Musk's share sale means it is more likely that the Twitter deal will close because it indicates Musk intends to come up with the money.

-Twitter announced Monday that it had agreed to be purchased by Musk for $54.20 a share, or about $44 billion.
+San Francisco-based Twitter announced Monday that it had agreed to be bought by Musk for $54.20 a share, or about $44 billion.
 Analysts said the deal could make Tesla investors nervous that Musk will be distracted by Twitter and less engaged in running the electric car company — and have to sell a large number of Tesla shares to finance the acquisition.
 Musk is Tesla's largest shareholder.

-On Tuesday, Tesla shares closed down 12%, the biggest single-day drop since Sept.
-8, 2020.
-The shares are up more than 3% Friday but still down 10% for the week.

 People are also reading…